wjhan785/TechJam2026-Track-4-Shopping-Copilot-AI-Conversational-Search-and-Recommendations/README.md

 ```

 This runs the official 200-session public evaluation, imports
-`from starter.agent import Agent`, and writes per-session results and
+agent.py, and writes per-session results and
 aggregate metrics to `results.json` in the current directory.

 Expected aggregate results (verified on the frozen public set):